 - recurrent urinary tract infections

-- cyst haemorrhage or infection-resulting in acute pain
+- cyst hemorrhage or infection-resulting in acute pain

 - cyst rupture: resulting in retroperitoneal hemorrhage